 Remember that a cover letter should explain why you should be hired for a specific role instead of anyone else.
 It's highly unlikely that multiple companies will hire for exactly the same position, so take some time to personalize your cover letter for every position you're applying for.

-Cover letters that regurgitate everything already explained on a resume are useless.
 Instead, use the documents to compliment each other by:

 - Including new skills.